Olatokunbo360/Loans-Data-Analysis/README.md

 **Files:

-_prosperLoanData.csv_: Comma Separated Value file that contains the raw data of loans as downloaded from Kaggle
+_prosperLoanData.csv_: Comma Separated Value file that contains the raw data of loans as downloaded from Kaggle.
+This file is large (~=86MB) and so it is too large to upload.
+However, the link to download it is https://s3.amazonaws.com/udacity-hosted-downloads/ud651/prosperLoanData.csv.

 _Part_I_exploration_template.ipynb_: Jupyter notebook that contains the Python code for the exploratory data analysis.
 This would involve wrangling and cleaning the accessed data.